The Best Bucket List Idea in Every State

 Pay tribute to the tragic events of Dec.
 7, 1941, a date that lives in infamy, by visiting the World War II Valor in the Pacific National Monument at Honolulu, Hawaii.
 The USS Arizona Memorial, accessible only by boat, marks the final resting spot for 1,102 of the 1,177 sailors and Marines killed on the ship.

 Don’t miss: Standing on the deck of the USS Missouri, the exact spot where the Japanese officially surrendered, ending World War II.

 Idaho: Take a scenic gondola ride

-Illinois: Sip a drink 95 stories up
+Illinois: Sip a drink 96 stories in the sky